-Pressed Tin Panels® aluminium panels are made from a specialised grade of Aluminium sheeting, they are generally not susceptible to rust.
+Pressed Tin Panels® aluminium, galvanised and aluminium products are made from a specialised grade of sheeting, they are generally not susceptible to rust.
 Dependant on their exposure to elements some discolouration may occur.

 - How do I fix them to the wall?

 - How do the panels join?

-Pressed Tin Panels® aluminium panels have all been pressed to allow an over-lap join.
+Pressed Tin Panels® aluminium, galvanised and copper panels have all been pressed to allow an over-lap join.
 Unless otherwise stated (via a sticker on the back of the panel), the over-lap is around 8mm around all edges.
 The pattern then runs continuously along the wall or ceiling without a double-up impression.

 Areas Pressed Tin Panels® products can be used:

-- Can you use them in a kitchen splash back?
+- Can you use the panels as a kitchen splash back?

-Yes, we do however recommend powder coating as the Aluminium panels are porous and will absorb moisture, fats and oils without some type of sealant.
+Yes, we do however recommend powder coating as the aluminium and galvanised panels are porous and will absorb moisture, fats, grease and oils without some type of sealant.